josenk/vagrant-vmware-esxi/README.md

   * Google 'How to enable ssh access on esxi'
 4. The boxes must have open-vm-tools or vmware-tools installed to properly transition to the 'running' state.
 5. In general, you should know how to use vagrant, esxi and some networking...
+6. You will most likly need a DHCP server on your primary network if you are deploying public boxes.

 Why this plugin?
 ----------------